mwouts/jupytext/docs/formats.md

 ```
 to your `.jupyter/jupyter_notebook_config.py` file.

-Open our sample notebook in the `percent` format [here](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.pct.py).
+See how our `World population.ipynb` notebook is [represented](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.pct.py) in the `percent` format.

 ### The `hydrogen` format

 By default, [Jupyter magics](#magic-commands) are commented in the `percent` representation.
-If you run the percent scripts in Hydrogen, use instead the `hydrogen` format, a variant of the `percent` format that does not comment Jupyter magic commands.
+If you run the percent scripts in Hydrogen, use the `hydrogen` format, a variant of the `percent` format that does not comment Jupyter magic commands.

 ### Sphinx-gallery scripts